 Limit complete nondestructive testing of welds to welds upon which the structure is dependent.
 Use spot nondestructive examination of welds to ensure adequate welding quality and water tightness of seams where required.

-Use ultrasonic testing for groove welds in tee, corner or buttjoints.
+Use ultrasonic testing for groove welds in tee, corner or butt joints.

 Magnetic particle inspection may be used for the detection of cracks and other discontinuities at or near the surface of root and surface passes and intermediate layers not exceeding 6 mm 1/4 inch thickness in ferritic steel only.